hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

    $ module load cluster/wice/batch

-Note that the previously loaded cluster module will be automatically unloaded: at most 1 cluster module can be loaded at a time.
+Note that the previously loaded cluster module will be automatically unloaded: at most one cluster module can be loaded at a time.
 Now you can search for modules containing ``CP2K`` by executing (the search is not case sensitive):

 .. code-block:: shell